edwinsanjaya/bci-finalproject/README.md

    - `gnan-neural.ipynb`: GNAN dataset with neural network classifier
    - `gnan-non-neural.ipynb`: GNAN dataset with non-neural network classifier
 3. Resolve the dependencies/library listed in the beginning part of the notebook
+   - Need to resolve the depedencies from `/function/classificaion.py`
-   - Our environment library also listed in `requirement.txt`
+   - Our environment library also listed in `requirements.txt`
 4. Run the whole script in the selected notebook
+   - Note: We have run our experiment in each notebook, so experiment result can also be seen without running the notebook

 ## Results